Frequently Asked Questions

-You may contact the program specialist/coordinator in any of the program areas where teachers are endorsed to teach BUS6120 Economics and Personal Finance or you may contact Judith Sams, Program Specialist for Business and Information Technology and related clusters, at 804-371-0196 or by e-mail at Judith.Sams@doe.virginia.gov
+Yes, you may contact the program specialist/coordinator in any of the program areas where teachers are endorsed to teach Economics and Personal Finance (6120) or you may contact Judith Sams, Specialist for Business and Information Technology and related clusters, at 804-371-0196 or by email at Judith.Sams@doe.virginia.gov.

 There are several assessment tools currently available to measure the success of students in the concepts of personal finance.
-One of those is the US Treasury’s National Financial Capability Challenge and another is the W!SE Personal Finance Industry Certification test.
-As other valuable assessments become available, that information will be sent out through various Department of Education listservs and information will be placed on the Economics and Personal Finance Website.
+One of those is the W!SE Personal Finance Certification test.
+Another opportunity for assessment and competition is the Governor’s Challenge in Economics and Personal Finance.
+As other valuable assessments become available, that information will be disseminated through various program area listservs and information will be placed on the Economics and Personal Finance website.

 No, there are no plans to have an SOL test on Economics and Personal Finance.